791 Naval Air Squadron: Air Target Towing Unit (1940-1944)

-Fairey Swordfish II, an example of the type used by 791 NAS.
+Fairey Swordfish II; an example of the type used by 791 NAS.

 791 Naval Air Squadron formed as an Air Target Towing Unit, on the 15 October 1940, at RNAS Arbroath (HMS Condor), located near Arbroath in East Angus, Scotland.
 The squadron was initially equipped with two Blackburn Roc, a carrier-based turret-armed fighter aircraft, for target towing.

 It operated various types of aircraft while at Arbroath, in March 1941 Fairey Albacore, a single-engine biplane torpedo bomber aircraft, were received.
 One year on, in March 1942, the squadron started using Blackburn Skua, a carrier-based dive bomber/fighter aircraft and Gloster Sea Gladiator single-seat fighter biplane aircraft, fitted with arrestor hooks, and these were followed by Fairey Swordfish biplane torpedo bomber aircraft in the April.
 October 1942 saw the arrival of Supermarine Spitfire, a single-seat fighter aircraft, to the squadron and one year later, in October 1943, Hawker Sea Hurricane, a single-seat fighter aircraft, were received.
 By the end of that year the squadron received a later variant of Swordfish and in April 1944, it started using the TT III variant of the Boulton Paul Defiant, which was a dedicated turret-less target tug.

 791 Naval Air Squadron disbanded as an Air Target Towing Unit, on the 10 December 1944, at RNAS Arbroath.

 Fleet Requirements Unit (1945-1947)

-North American T-6 Harvard, an example of the type operated by 791 NAS.
+North American Harvard; an example of the type operated by 791 NAS.